KillahPotatoes/KP-Liberation/Missionframework/presets/armies/README.md

 KPLIB_preset_specOpsE
 ```

-The side and colors of each faction is set in the init module in the fn_init_preInit.sqf.
+The side and colors of each faction is set in the init module in the `fn_init_preInit.sqf`.
 Changes there are not needed or required in any way, only if you want to change the colors or anything.

 ## Created Variables and Arrays